VitahaPo/Simon_says/README.md

 This is simple game for kids.

 Rules: Сomputer (Simon) makes a series of color blinking with sound accompaniment.
 After that you must repeat this sequence.
 When you sucsesfully repeat that, Simon add new blink to sequense and you must repeat again.
-Check your memory!)))

-There are analog of this game to compare https://www.mathsisfun.com/games/simon-says-game.html

 technologies: python 3.4, pygame, livewires.